Given their tendency to heavily limit the performance of more powerful graphics cards, dual-core processors are not good for gaming in 2024.

-The 7th generation Core i3 CPUs differ from all of the above processors in that they are not “true” dual-cores.
-Rather, they utilize Intel’s hyper-threading technology which allows each core to handle two tasks simultaneously.
+The 7th generation Core i3 CPUs differ from all of the above in that they are not “true” dual-cores.
+Instead, they utilize Intel’s hyper-threading technology, which allows each core to handle two tasks simultaneously.
 This gives these models a total of four logical cores, essentially making them quad-core CPUs.

 This approach was abandoned with the latest 8th generation i3 models, as they were upgraded to come with four physical cores in response to AMD’s big comeback in the form of the Ryzen-series, which was gradually released over the course of 2017.

-Now, everything that was said about upgradeability still stands, and the 7th generation i3 processors are the most powerful ones that we will be mentioning here.
+Now, everything that was said about upgradeability still stands, and the 7th generation i3 processors are the most powerful ones that we’ll be mentioning here.
 However, there is one particular deal-breaker with them: they did not receive any significant price cuts.
-They still cost almost as much as the more powerful 8th-gen i3 models, so getting one at this point would be quite counterintuitive.
+They still cost almost as much as the more powerful 8th-gen i3 models, so getting one at this point would be quite counter-intuitive.

 The only situation where you should consider one of these CPUs is if you find them at a hefty discount or can get a used one for a lower price.
 Speaking of which…

-Of course, there is always the option of getting a used processor which might be an older generation of any of the above series, or it might belong to a series which has been discontinued, such as the ones shown above.
+Of course, there is always the option of getting a used processor, which might be an older generation or might belong to a series that has been discontinued, such as the ones shown above.

-Buying hardware from an unreliable source could lead to any number of complications.
+Buying hardware from an unreliable source could lead to several complications.
 There is no warranty, and there is no way of knowing what state a processor is in.
-Imagine getting a used i3-7350K which was bought last year, only for it to die within a month because the previous owner had been overclocking it to an extreme.
+Imagine getting a used i3-7350K, which was bought last year, only for it to die within a month because the previous owner had been overclocking it to an extreme.